capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/requirements/use-case-descriptions.md

 5. User begins solving the problem on the whiteboard, with Ai monitoring their progress.
 6. User finishes some questions, clicks on the exit button, and logs out from the application. -->

-## Use Case 7: Further explaination on hint
+## Use Case 7: Hints
-A user requests clarification on a hint provided by the AI.
+A user requests a hint from the AI assistant.
-1. User is solving a question and requests a hint.
-2. AI provides an initial hint, but the user is still unsure about how to proceed.
+1. User begins answer a question but is unsure how to proceed after a certain point.
-3. User clicks the “More Help” option
-4. System provides additional, more detailed guidance, such as a code snippet or further explanation.
-5. User applies the hint and continues solving the problem.
+2. User presses "Hint" button.
+3. User's current work is sent to AI assistant.
+4. User receives a hint or is asked a leading question based on work done so far.

 ## Use Case 8: Unexpected exit
 A user accidentally exits the app mid-interview but is able to restore their session.